IOC Issues First List Of Russians And Belarusians Eligible For Olympics - UrduPoint

 The athletes named on Saturday compete in four disciplines.

 Sixteen are wrestlers.
-The IOC has also approved two weightlifters, three trampoline gymnasts and four road cyclists, including Aleksandr Vlasov, who was fourth in the 2021 Giro.
+The IOC has also approved two weightlifters, three trampoline gymnasts and four road cyclists, including Aleksandr Vlasov, who was fourth in the 2021 Giro d'Italia.

 "Our cyclists passed the 'test'," Vyacheslav Ekimov, the President of the Russian Cycling Federation told Russia's state-run TASS news agency.